jasonjson/jasonjson.github.io/_posts/2015-11-04-course-schedule-ii.markdown

 - Graph
 author: Jason
 ---
-<p><strong><em>There are a total of n courses you have to take, labeled from 0 to n - 1.<br />
+<p><strong><em>There are a total of n courses you have to take, labeled from 0 to n - 1.</p>

-Some courses may have prerequisites, for example to take course 0 you have to first take course 1, which is expressed as a pair: [0,1]<br />
+Some courses may have prerequisites, for example to take course 0 you have to first take course 1, which is expressed as a pair: [0,1]</p>
-Given the total number of courses and a list of prerequisite pairs, return the ordering of courses you should take to finish all courses.<br />
+Given the total number of courses and a list of prerequisite pairs, return the ordering of courses you should take to finish all courses.</p>
 There may be multiple correct orders, you just need to return one of them.
 If it is impossible to finish all courses, return an empty array.</em></strong></p>
 ``` java
 public class Solution {